scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 - If so, does this happen already?
 - If not, how do we make it happen?

-### Discoveries have been valuable in stopping work where there is a weak business case, or the conditions to proceed to alpha are not present
+### Discoveries have been valuable in stopping work where there is a weak business case, or the conditions to proceed to alpha are not present, saving money for the tax payer

 We heard of two discoveries that did not proceed to [alpha](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works).